johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 * [bitcore-wallet-client](https://github.com/bitpay/bitcore/tree/master/packages/bitcore-wallet-client) - client for calling the bitcore wallet services.

 ### Moving towards an inter-operable client server standard
 As seen above, many of the current server implementations follow their own custom standard/protocol for the client-server interaction.
 There might an opportunity for the industry to move towards an open Bitcoin Server standard where clients and servers can interoperate across implementations.
-Stratum seems to be in the best position (the only one?) to be adopted as that open standard.

 ### What needs to be done?
-*  Investigate if Stratum the best open standard for everyone to adopt?
+* All aspects mentioned in the "The Anatomy of a Bitcoin Server" above should be standardized.
+What standards/implementations should be use as a starting point for each of them?
+* Investigate if stratum is a good network communication protocol (used in electrum)?
 What are its limitations?
 Do we need to add new APIs?
+Does BetterHash work here or is that purely to be used in the context of mining pools?
 * Multiple language/platform bindings for the clients
 * API documentation, tooling around server deployment across different compute form factors (plug and play node, docker, virtual compute, bare metal).